sergialca/axa_test/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The purpose of this project is show contact data as a contact cards and show the detail of each contact when + is clicked.
+The purpose of this project is show contact data as a contact cards and show the detail of each contact when + button is clicked.

 ## Getting started